Lauren O'Reilly (rugby union)

 Lauren Michelle O'Reilly is a former New Zealand rugby union player.

-Biography
+Rugby career

 O'Reilly played as a hooker for Canterbury, Taranaki, and New Zealand.
 She made her debut for the Black Ferns against the Auckland XV in 1992 at Auckland.
 She later earned her only official cap against Australia at Sydney in 1994.
 In all, she played four games for the Black Ferns between 1992 and 1994, but did not score any points.

 In 2019, O'Reilly and several former Black Ferns were capped in a special ceremony in Auckland.
 She is the 44th capped Black Fern.